TBFY/knowledge-graph-API/README.md

 1. The API returns a JSON file for each resource implemented.

-1. [Click here](http://tbfy.librairy.linkeddata.es/kg-api/organisation) to get an example of the listing of organisatios.
+1. [Click here](http://tbfy.librairy.linkeddata.es/kg-api/organisation) to get an example of the listing of organisations.

 1. The whole documentation for developers of the API, with examples, can be found in the following link: